jconkli07/Engineering_4_Notebook/README.md

 ## Morse Code 2

 ### Assignment Description
-This assignment adds on to the previous, "Morse Code 1."
-In this assignment you have to wire an LED to blink accordingly with the morse code that is returned.
-There are short blinks for dots, long blinks for dashes, longer pauses in between letters, and even longer pauses in between words
+This adds on to the previous assignment by making an LED blink out the actual morse code in addition to writing it.
+I have to code the LED to blink for the specified number of time for each symbol.

 ### Evidence
 https://user-images.githubusercontent.com/63983735/198158753-2468a18c-96bf-4cf5-ab43-da9e89b4351b.mov